-The Extended Project Qualification (EPQ) provides students with the opportunity to explore a topic that interests them.
-The EPQ has no exams, just coursework, and you’ll need to be self-motivated and enjoy working independently.
+The Extended Project Qualification (EPQ) provides you with an opportunity to explore a topic that interests you.
+The EPQ can only be taken as a fourth A Level course to complement your three main subject choices.
+EPQ has no exams, just coursework, so you’ll need to be self-motivated and enjoy working independently.

 The EPQ carries UCAS points and is highly regarded by many universities.
 It can’t be used against a grade offer (such as AAA) but some universities may offer an alternative for candidates studying the EPQ (such as ABB instead of AAB).

 You can decide what you want to study.
-With the help of teachers, you’ll choose a topic to explore – it is recommended the topic is one you might like to study in Higher Education, or pursue as a career.
+With the help of your tutors, you’ll choose a topic to explore – it is recommended the topic is one you might like to study in Higher Education or pursue as a career.

-There are four types of projects to pick from:
+There are four types of project to pick from:

 Core Maths is a newly developed one-year qualification, carrying the same number of UCAS points as an AS Level.
 This Level 3 Certificate in Mathematical Studies is beneficial to students in maintaining their mathematical skills from GCSE and developing these skills further.